New Jersey Expungement Attorney

 In New Jersey expungement law, convictions of serious crimes cannot be expunged.
 These crimes include:

-- arson and aggravated arson,
+- Arson and aggravated arson

-- Convictions of a DUI or DWI also cannot be expunged.
+- Convictions of a DUI or DWI also cannot be expunged

-- Motor vehicle convictions can also not be expunged.
+- Motor vehicle convictions can also not be expunged

 Most other convictions can be expunged.
 These including misdemeanors, disorderly and petty disorderly convictions.
-You can also expunged municipal ordinance violations in most cases.
+You can also expunge municipal ordinance violations in most cases.
 Most other felony or indictable offenses can also be expunged.
 Whether a violation is eligible for expungement or not depends on factors.
 These include the number of crimes committed or previously expunged.

 How Do You Get the State to Expunge Your Records?